madelinekinnaird/washington-post-election-night-model/README.md

 # Washington Post's Election Night Model 2020

-The purpose of this project is to replicate, explore, and better understand the [Washington Post’s 2020 Election Night model](https://github.com/washingtonpost/2020-election-night-model) and prediction intervals more generally.
+The purpose of this project is to try and replicate, explore, and better understand the [Washington Post’s 2020 Election Night model](https://github.com/washingtonpost/2020-election-night-model) and prediction intervals more generally.

 I considered three types of models:
 - gradient boost regression with prediction intervals